hensostash/hensostash/README.md

 - 👀 I’m interested in AI Deep Learning Reinforcement
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me LinkedIn
+- 📫 How to reach me AI